LacunaOmnibus/LacunaWaX/README.md

 BRANCHES
 --------
 - master
+    - ss_lite_2015
+        - Norway and TT's newer station change code.  ss_changes (below) is defunct, this is current.
     - ss_changes
         - Dealt Icy's station changes code that's now defunct.
 But there may be some usable ideas in here.